muratk3n/thirdwave/en/README.md

 Then a suggestion could be, pending new developments, double fuel tank size, and halve the range of planes.
 Dunno what else to say, greening will have consequences.
-But I am guessing if sufficient fire is lit under their ass, aircraft makers will innovate in a gif.
+But I am guessing if sufficient fire is lit under their ass, aircraft makers will innovate in a jif.
 Airbus chief is [lighting](https://twitter.com/GuillaumeFaury/status/1280846469680050176) that fire I see (or feeling it), he laid out a goal, so subseq inno should be possible.